History of Hungary: 1956 revolution

 On 23 October 1956, a peaceful student demonstration in Budapest produced a list of 16 Demands of Hungarians Revolutionaries for reform and greater political freedom.
 As the students attempted to broadcast these demands, the State Protection Authority made some arrests and tried to disperse the crowd with tear gas.
-When the students attempted to free those arrested, the police opened fire on the crowd, setting off a chain of events which led to the Hungarian Revolution of 1956.
+When the students attempted to free those arrested, the police opened fire, setting off a chain of events which led to the Hungarian Revolution of 1956.

-That night, commissioned officers and soldiers joined the students on the streets of Budapest.
-Stalin's statue was brought down and the protesters chanted "Russians go home", "Away with Gerő" and "Long live Nagy".
+Commissioned officers and soldiers joined the students on the streets of Budapest and Stalin's statue was brought down.
 The central committee of the Hungarian Working People's Party responded to these developments by requesting Soviet military intervention and deciding that Nagy should become head of a new government.
 Soviet tanks entered Budapest in the early morning of 24 October.
 On 25 October, Soviet tanks opened fire on protesters in Parliament Square.
-One journalist at the scene saw 12 dead bodies and estimated that 170 had been wounded.
-Shocked by these events, the central committee of the Hungarian Working People's Party forced Gerő to resign from office and replaced him with Kádár.
+Shocked by these events, the central committee of the Hungarian Working People's Party forced Gerő to resign from office and replaced him with János Kádár.

 Nagy went on Radio Kossuth and announced he had taken over the leadership of the government as chairman of the Council of Ministers.
 He also promised "the far-reaching democratization of Hungarian public life, the realization of a Hungarian road to socialism in accord with our own national characteristics, and the realization of our lofty national aim: the radical improvement of the workers' living conditions."
 On 28 October, Nagy and a group of his supporters, including Kádár, Géza Losonczy, Antal Apró, Károly Kiss, Ferenc Münnich and Zoltán Szabó, managed to take control of the Hungarian Working People's Party.
 At the same time, revolutionary workers' councils and local national committees were formed all over Hungary.